 2. The Carnivore Diet Is a Low-Residue Diet

 “Residue” is essentially undigested food that makes up stool.
 A low-residue diet is a diet that limits high-fiber foods like whole grains, nuts, seeds, fruits, and vegetables.
-It is often prescribed for people with inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS) to alleviate symptoms like diarrhea, bloating, gas, and abdominal pain.
+It is often prescribed for people with inflammatory bowel disease or irritable bowel syndrome to alleviate symptoms like diarrhea, bloating, gas, and abdominal pain.
 (8)

 3. The Carnivore Diet Is Often Ketogenic

-If you’re eating large amounts of meat but are only eating once or twice a day and adding extra fat to the meat, your diet is likely ketogenic.
+If you’re eating large amounts of meat but are eating only once or twice a day and adding extra fat to the meat, your diet is likely ketogenic.
 A ketogenic diet is a high-fat, moderate-protein diet, with:

 - 60 to 70 percent of energy from fat